arnaudgallou/BIO-Rmodule/Rmodule.md

   |   |-alpine_plants.r
   |-figures
 ```
-Supposing you want to import `pyrenees.csv` from within the R script `alpine_plants.r`, you can easily do that by opening quotes `""` and press the `tab` key to get the list of all the different files in the project.
+Supposing you want to import `pyrenees.csv` from within the R script `alpine_plants.r`, you can easily do that by opening quotes `""` and press the `tab` key to list all the files in the project.
 Type the beginning of the file name `py` to filter the list.
 Select the correct file and press `Enter` (Windows/Linux) or `Return` (Mac).
 RStudio will generate the path to `pyrenees.csv` automatically, `data/plants/pyrenees.csv` here.
 The file is now ready to be read as demonstrated in the [importing data](#importing-data--) section.

 You can learn more about RStudio projects [here](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects).